Chapter 5 : Secrets Surrounding Us

 “Thank you, Master.
 Thank You.”
 Her fingers traced the blackened lines of her Mark as softly as one would touch a lover.
 “I will never fail you again, never again, My Lord.”

-Sirius's muscular back was board straight as he strutted through the castle, his mouth full of a pastry that he had grabbed before leaving the kitchens with arms stuffed high of snacks and treats to take up to Lily.
+Sirius’s long legs moved in a lazy motion, nearly a swagger, as he strutted through the castle.
+His mouth full of a pastry that he had grabbed before leaving the kitchens with arms stuffed high of snacks and treats to take up to Lily.

 Poor thing probably never had a hangover in her life, he thought, thankful that the terrible one he typically got hadn’t affected him this morning.